Donaldson's theorem: Idea of proof

 The work of Taubes and Uhlenbeck essentially concerns constructing sequences of ASD connections on the four-manifold $X$ with curvature becoming infinitely concentrated at any given single point $x\in X$.
-For each such point, in the limit one obtains a unique singular ASD connection, which becomes a well-defined smooth ASD connection at that point using Uhlenbeck's removable singularity theorem.
+For each such point, in the limit one obtains a unique singular ASD connection, which becomes a well-defined smooth ASD connection at that point using Uhlenbeck's singularity theorem.